braidn/old-git-wiki-pages/Cucumber.markdown

   * Anything below it are steps in the specific scenario
 * Each step begins with 5 possible words: `Given, When, Then, And, But`
 * In many instances considered integration tests.
+* All matches are returned as a String based variable.